MasterCatPL/One-in-all-polskahook-install/README.md

-# One-in-all-cathook-install
+# One-in-all-polskahook-install
-Literally just a script that installs cathook and all dependencies in one go.
+Literally just a script that installs polskahook and all dependencies in one go.